With a buttery graham cracker base and melted chocolate, these S’Mores Bars are one of the easiest (and most portable) dessert options out there!

 - Preheat oven to 400 F.

 - Line a rimmed baking sheet with parchment paper.
 Place graham crackers on parchment paper and line them up into a rectangle, then drizzle with butter.
 It is ok if they are slightly uneven.
 Sprinkle with the sugar (if you like).
 Bake for 5 minutes, then remove from oven.
-If you are using gluten-free graham crackers, they will take longer to brown, so bake them for 8-10 minutes instead.

 - Bake for 3-5 minutes, watching closely until marshmallows are browned.
 If the marshmallows still aren’t browning at the 5-minute mark, switch the oven to broil and cook for an additional 1-2 minutes, until toasted.
 This will ensure that the graham crackers don’t overcook.